 I love Christmas music.
 I believe my unblemished record of staunch Christmas musicophilia on Rambling Ever On says it all.
 Yet, not all Christmas music is created equal.
 For every transcendent O Come, O Come, Emmanuel, there is a painfully awful Last Christmas.
 For every majestic Hark!
 The Herald Angels Sing, there is the horrifyingly terrible Christmas Shoes.
 So, while I love Christmas music and celebrate it every year, I don’t embrace every Christmas song out there.
 Case in point: Away in a Manger.
 As bad as the previously mentioned songs are, they aren’t nearly as terrible as the manger song, due to its insidious nature.
-It poses as a beautiful, sacred song.
-It gets played on Christian radio.
-It gets sung to small children.
-It even has the audacity to get sung in church!
+It poses as a beautiful, sacred song, gets played on Christian radio, gets sung to small children, and even has the audacity to get sung in church!
 I reject it.
 I reject all of it.
 Here are my five main reasons.

 It is biologically fraudulent

 Let’s get the most obvious one out of the way.
 Jesus was fully God and fully man.
 Which means He was fully baby.
 If Jesus had been born and then placed in a manger, and did not cry at any point, as the song states, something would have been terribly wrong with Him.
 Babies cry.
 It’s a good thing they cry.
 Doctors make sure they cry as soon as they are born to test their lungs.
 Babies cry when they are hungry and thirsty.
 They cry when they need to be held.
 If Jesus did not cry then He was developmentally stunted.
 And we know that is not true.
 Which leads me to point number two.